GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Paragon.md

 If you had any features that affected your Bravery, that ally gains those as well.

 ### 8) Supreme Authority
 Anytime you roll a die for commands, you may choose to increase the die level by a single step.
 Additionally, your Command Mark has its die level increased by 1 automatically.
+Additionally, when you give a command- you may spend additional authority.
+If you do, you may affect a total number of additional creatures equal to the additional authority spent minus one.

 ### 9) Command: Recitation
 You target a creature within 10 yards which is casting a spell.
 When that creature performs its spellcheck, you roll a d4 and choose to either add or subtract the result from the spellcheck.